AbayomiE-T/Todays-Forecast/README.md

 # Todays-Forecast
-This is a React-Redux application that gets weather data from the AccuWeather API
+This is a React-Redux application that gets weather data from the AccuWeather API.
+It gives you information about current weather conditions and a 5 day forecast

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).